Energy & Infrastructure M&A 2024

 However, this regulatory activity may inadvertently hinder development trends due to the introduction of unclear principles and restrictive positions taken by some regions.
 In particular, jointly with the introduction of restrictions on ground-mounted PV plants on agricultural land through Law Decree No 63/2024, new criteria for identifying suitable areas for renewable plants have been established by virtue of Ministerial Decree 21 June 2024, granting significant localisation power to regional authorities.

-Unlike the Sardinian case, Sicily has reassured investors with a commitment to issue guidelines by the end of the year, adopting a reasonable and constitutionally sound approach to protect ongoing projects.
+Unlike the Sardinian case, Sicily has reassured investors with a commitment to issue guidelines adopting a reasonable and constitutionally sound approach to protect ongoing projects.
 In any case, the photovoltaic sector continues to attract local and international investors.
 While interest remains high for large-scale photovoltaic projects, there is growing attention towards small assets, driven by streamlined permitting processes and local government support for smaller installations.

-Meanwhile, the Italian government is working on a unified Energy Authorisation Code and reforming the Environmental Code, both of which are facing criticism.
+Meanwhile, the Italian government is working on a unified Energy Authorisation Code and reforming the Environmental Code, to enter into force by 30 December 2024, both of which are facing criticism.
 In positive developments, the upcoming Transitional FER X and FER X Decree will incentivise onshore renewable plants – with a regulation aimed at lower curtailment risks for project developers and investors by ensuring remuneration based on the contracted price – while the recently approved MACSE (Electricity Storage Capacity Procurement Mechanism) regulation will facilitate lithium battery auctions and extend the timeline for hydropower framework proposals.
 The first auction is expected to take place in the first semester of 2025.

 This extensive legislative activity and the varying implementation at the regional level are redirecting the interest of local and international investors towards more synergistic forms of co-operation, such as the co-development of platforms, rather than of individual assets at an early stage.
 The latest demand is therefore to identify companies with know-how in development, in which to invest with the purpose of turning them into independent power producers in the long term and recalibrating the risk of change in law in the medium term, thanks to a qualified co-partnership.